 1 (800) 386-3372

 A sole proprietorship is an unincorporated business with one person or a married couple as the owner.
-Sole proprietors, also known as solopreneurs or sole traders, report business income and losses on their personal tax return and are personally responsible for the business’s debts and legal obligations.
+Sole proprietors report business income and losses on their personal tax return and are personally responsible for the business’s debts and legal obligations.

-Although sole proprietorships are easy to start and to manage, there are a host of legal, financial, and business risks.
+Although sole proprietorships are easy to start and to manage, they come with a host of legal, financial, and business risks.
 If someone sues your business, you have the most to lose as a sole proprietor.
 Sole proprietors sometimes find it harder to get business loans and land big clients.
 Not to mention, corporations and limited liability companies (LLCs) have certain tax advantages over sole proprietorships.

 Learn everything you need to know to decide if a sole proprietorship is right for you, including tips on how to best run your business should you decide to join the ranks of the many sole proprietors.

-A sole proprietorship is an unincorporated business entity with one owner.
-Spouses can also jointly own and operate a sole proprietorship business.
+The best way to define sole proprietorship is an unincorporated business entity with one owner.
+Spouses can also jointly own and operate a sole proprietorship.
 More than 70% of small businesses are organized as sole proprietorships, making this by far the most common type of business entity.

 Unlike corporations and limited liability companies (LLC), which are state-registered business entities, a sole proprietorship doesn’t require you to file formation papers with the state.
 So if you’re running a business on your own and haven’t registered the business, you already have a sole proprietorship.
 That said, you might still have to obtain business licenses and permits to comply with local laws.